 Utah EMT Schools for EMT-Basic and EMT-Intermediate Programs

-Located in Orem, UT, Utah Valley University (UVU) awards various undergraduate and master degrees.
-Opportunities in Emergency Medical Technology - Basic (EMT - B), EMT - Intermediate, nursing and fire science are included in UVU's array of academic programs.
-Each emergency services concentration is offered at UVU's Utah Fire and Rescue Academy (UFRA) and prepares students for careers as firefighters, fire inspectors and public safety officers.
+Located in Orem, Utah Valley University (UVU) awards various undergraduate and master degrees.
+Opportunities in Emergency Medical Technology-Basic (EMT-B), EMT-Intermediate, nursing and fire science are included in UVU's array of academic programs.
+Each emergency services concentration is offered through UVU's Utah Fire and Rescue Academy (UFRA) and prepares students for careers as firefighters, fire inspectors and public safety officers.

 Certificate in Firefighter Recruit Candidate

-This 31-credit program explores different types of EMT - B skills and fundamentals, such as cardiopulmonary resuscitation (CPR), defibrillation, patient triage and the legal issues relating to emergency care.
+This 31-credit program explores different types of EMT-B skills, such as cardiopulmonary resuscitation (CPR), defibrillation, patient triage and the legal issues relating to emergency care.
 Students also learn how to use AEDs (Automatic External Defibrillators), ropes, ladders, fire extinguishers, hoses and nozzles.
 Additionally, courses teach students how to safely handle hazardous materials (hazmat).
-Graduates may pursue EMT - B certification through the Bureau of Emergency Medical Services (EMS), a part of Utah's Department of Health.
+Graduates may pursue EMT-B certification through the Bureau of Emergency Medical Services (EMS), a part of Utah's Department of Health.

 Associate in Applied Science in Emergency Services - Emphasis in Fire Officer